IrinkOFil/IrinkOFil/README.md

 ### Hi there 👋

-👩‍🎓 I love tudying and learning new skills.
+👩‍🎓 I love studying and learning new skills.

 😍 SQL is my passion!